 If your shaker doesn’t come with a built-in strainer, then it will prove very useful to have one.
 Many recipes call for crushed ice and ingredients such as mint leaves, which will need straining out of the finished drink.
 Keep your drink looking smooth and bit free with a small sieve.

 When a cocktail should be stirred and not shaken, a bar spoon is what you need.
 These extra long spoons are perfect for reaching to the bottom of tall mixing glasses, gently mixing your ingredients to perfection.

 Once you've shaken and sturred your cocktial, choose a glass that accentuates the look.
-Whether you are searching for a hiball glass, gin glass or martini glass#}, check out our huge selection of page to create your perfect cocktail.
+Whether you are searching for a hiball glass, a gin glass or martini glass, check out our huge selection of glasses to create your perfect cocktail.

 Here are three basic but delicious cocktails to get you started...